juhasev/sample-ninja-help/project-dashboard.md

 This project dashboard gives a wealth of statistics about an individual project.

 ### Statistics at the top
+- **Percentage completed** Shows the % of completed Surveys against the Target completes for that project, if you **MOUSE OVER** this % figure, the report is switched to the actual number of completes.
+- **Response Rate** is defined as proportion of the total number of completed / invitations * 100%.
+On the flip side you see start rate which is calculated started / invitations * 100%.
+- **Indicence Rate %** is calculate starts / (starts + completes) * 100
+- **Length of Interview** is 99% percentile average or 2.5 standard deviations frmo mean.
+- **Target Completes** - The total target completes for that Project
+- **Rating** This is the average survey rating on exit of the survey for that particular project (Color coded using **Panel Settings** -> **Send notification when survey rating falls under**)

+### Project status, name and ID

+On this line you see:
 - Project status - **Online, Closed, Archived** and **Offline**
-- Percentage completed - Shows the % of completed Surveys against the Target completes for that project, if you **MOUSE OVER** this % figure, the report is switched to the actual number of completes.
-- Response Rate rate is defined as proportion of the total number of completed / invitations * 100%.
-On the flip side you see start rate which is calculated started / invitations * 100%.
-- Indicence rate % is calculate starts / (starts + completes) * 100
-- Target Completes - The total target completes for that Project
-- Rating - This is the average survey rating on exit of the survey for that particular project (Colour coded against Settings parameters)
+- Project name
+- Project ID

 ### Project progress chart